yu34567890/discordRAT/README.md

 and run builder.rat wait few min

-goto dist and you rat should there
+goto dist and you'r rat should there